MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-put-away-items.md

 ---
-title: Put Items Away | Microsoft Docs
+title: Put Items Away
-description: The warehouse activity of putting items away after they are received or output is performed in different ways depending on how warehouse management features are configured.
+description: Putting items away after they are received or output is performed in different ways depending on how warehouse management features are configured.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual